 x Sedeveria 'Letizia'

-Sedeveria 'Letizia' is a beautiful small succulent plant, branching at the base with a cluster of stems that grow up to 8 inches (20 cm) tall, with up to 2.5 inches (6.2 cm) wide rosettes, bearing many tightly arranged up to 1 inch (2.5 cm) long, green, deltoid shaped leaves with fine hairs along the margins.
-The older rosettes sit atop slender bare stems while younger ones have leaves the length of the stems.
+x Sedeveria 'Letizia' is a beautiful, small succulent, up to 8 inches (20 cm) tall, branching at the base with a cluster of stems with rosettes at the end.
+The rosettes are up to 2.4 inches (6 cm) in diameter and bear many tightly arranged, up to 1 inch (2.5 cm) long, green, deltoid-shaped leaves with fine hairs along the margins.
+The older rosettes sit atop slender bare stems, while younger ones have leaves the length of the stems.
 The leaves turn red in the sun with colder temperatures in winter but are green in summer or when grown in shade.
-In spring multiple inflorescences rise from below the top of the rosette and, rising above the rosette, bear flowers in a scorpiod cyme that are white with petal tips barely pink with the stem bristling with fine hairs.
+In spring multiple inflorescences rise from below the top of the rosette and, rising above the rosette, bear flowers in a scorpioid cyme.
+The flowers are white with petal tips barely pink and with the stem bristling with fine hairs.

 How to Grow and Care